SUMMERPAX

 Sign up to receive an email whenever new Summerpax content becomes available.

-Josh Nadeau is a freelance writer and dialogue practitioner.
+Josh Nadeau is a freelance writer, researcher and dialogue practitioner.

-Born in Canada, he's currently based in Saint Petersburg, Russia.
+Born in Canada, he's currently based in Tbilisi, Georgia.

 Banner photo free for commercial use from Pixabay